The Epsom Oaks is the second fillies Classic of the season after the 1000 Guineas.

 Top Trainers and Jockeys

-Aidan O’Brien has trained the winner of the Oaks on eight occasions including five of the ten renewals between 2011 and 2020.
+Aidan O’Brien has trained the winner of this Group 1 race in early June on eight occasions including five of the ten renewals between 2011 and 2020.
 Love (2020) provided him with his fourth victory in a six-year period.
 He is still five winners behind the thirteen victories of Robert Robson between 1802 and 1825.
 The only trainer to rival O’Brien in recent years has been John Gosden, successful with Taghrooda (2014), Enable (2017) and Anapurna (2019).

 Bookmakers can offer “non-runner – no bet” in the build-up to the race and new customers enhanced odds on the Oaks favourite to a limited stake.
 Although the Oaks rarely attracts a large field, recent results offer plenty of encouragement for each-way betting.